College of Saint Benedict Literary Arts Institute

 Serving the College of Saint Benedict and Saint John's University

-College of Saint Benedict Literary Arts Institute serving the College of Saint Benedict and Saint John's University (LAI) is a natural outgrowth of Saint Ben's enduring commitment to creativity and the arts.
-Writing is central to the liberal arts, and creative writing in particular has flourished at the College since its founding.
-The Literary Arts Institute was established in 1997 to augment Saint Benedict's tradition of supporting writing in all its forms, to forge connections to publishing on a local and national level, and to promote interactions between students and writers.
-The institute serves both the College of Saint Benedict and Saint John's University.
+College of Saint Benedict Literary Arts Institute serving the College of Saint Benedict and Saint John's University (LAI) is an extension of Saint Ben's commitment to creativity and the arts.
+Writing is central to the liberal arts, and creative writing has always flourished at the College.
+The Literary Arts Institute was established in 1997 as part of Saint Benedict's tradition of supporting writing in all forms, to create connections to publishing on a local and national level, and to promote interactions between students and writers.

-These partnerships extend beyond the borders of Minnesota and the United States, as the Institute partners with the Office for Education Abroad to bring CSB/SJU students together with writers from their host countries through Writers at Home.
-LAI seeks to provide CSB/SJU students on the 20 semester long study abroad programs with such an opportunity to experience their host country's culture though literature.
+LAI's partnerships extend beyond the borders of Minnesota and the United States through the Writers at Home program, where the Institute partners with the Office for Education Abroad to bring CSB/SJU students together with writers from their host countries.
+LAI seeks to provide CSB/SJU students on the 20 semester long study abroad programs with an opportunity to experience their host country's culture though literature.